UniBioDicts/vsm-dictionary-bioportal/README.md

 terms (as specified in the [API documentation](http://data.bioontology.org/documentation)) and the corresponding VSM objects.
 First, some info about the API itself:

-Most of the queries we launch against BioPortal use the *search endpoint*:
-`/search?q={search query}`, along with different parameters.
+Most of the queries we launch against BioPortal use the *search* and *property_search* endpoints: `/search?q={search query}` and `/property_search?q={search query}`, along with different parameters.
 One of the most important parameters is the filtering on the ontologies' abbreviation
 names: `ontologies={ontologyAbbrev1,ontologyAbbrev2,ontologyAbbrev3}`.

 The returned terms have fields which are matched against the *search query*